QUADRANT STRATEGIES

 Our processing of your Personal Data for the purposes mentioned above may be wholly or in part based on:

-• Your consent.
-Where required by applicable law, Quadrant will obtain your consent to this Privacy Policy and our collection, use and disclosure of your Personal Data;
+- Your consent.
+Where required by applicable law, Quadrant will obtain your consent to our processing, collection, use and disclosure of your Personal Data in accordance with this Privacy Policy;

 DISCLOSURE OF PERSONAL DATA; DATA RECIPIENTS AND INTERNATIONAL DATA TRANSFERS